angrykoala/chattie/README.md

 Chattie is under [GNU GP License](https://github.com/demiurgosoft/chattie/blob/master/LICENSE)

-chattie.icon is under LGPL license by [Everaldo Coelho](http://icones.pro/es/pinguino-tux-chat-2-imagen-png.html) as tux_chat
+_chattie.png_ is under LGPL license by [Everaldo Coelho](http://icones.pro/es/pinguino-tux-chat-2-imagen-png.html) as tux_chat

 ##Troubleshooting
 In case that Chattie is not working (Server or Client side) try some of the possible solutions: